EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 The Broker is only trusted with verifying that the Publisher is authorized to publish, but is not trusted with the publications itself, which it cannot read nor modify.
 In this setting, caching of publications on the Broker is still allowed.

-TODO: expand on security and Privacy considerations
+TODO: expand on security and privacy considerations

 # IANA Considerations